TongjiFinLab/CFBenchmark/README-CN.md

     fewshot_text_path= '../fewshot'#DEFAULT PATH
-    test_type='few-shot'#LET'S TAKE THE FEW-SHOT TEST AS AN EXAMPLE response_path='../cfbenchmark-response'#PATH TO RESERVE THE RESPONSE OF YOUR MODEL scores_path='../cfbenchmark-scores' #PATH TO RESERVE THE SCORE OF YOUR MODEL embedding_model_path='../bge-zh-v1.5' #PASS YOUR OWN PATH OF BGE-ZH-V1.5 benchmark_path='../cfbenchmark' #DEFAULT PATH
+    test_type='few-shot'#LET'S TAKE THE FEW-SHOT TEST AS AN EXAMPLE response_path='../cfbenchmark-response'#PATH TO RESERVE THE RESPONSE OF YOUR MODEL scores_path='../cfbenchmark-scores'	#PATH TO RESERVE THE SCORE OF YOUR MODEL embedding_model_path='../bge-zh-v1.5' #PASS YOUR OWN PATH OF BGE-ZH-V1.5 benchmark_path='../data' #DEFAULT PATH
-    data_source_type='offline'#online or offline

     #generate Class CFBenchmark
     cfb=CFBenchmark(